simeononsecurity/simeononsecurity.ch/content/guides/turn-linux-into-nas-nfs-cifs/index.en.md

 4. After entering the correct username and password, you will have access to the shared files on your NAS server.

-By following these steps, you can access your NAS server from both Linux and Windows systems, ensuring seamless file sharing and data management across different platforms.
+By following these steps, you can access your NAS server from both Linux and Windows systems, ensuring smooth file sharing and data management across different platforms.

 ## Section 7: Security Considerations